Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 It should also be able to collect and store relevant user information—such as name, email, or phone number—into variables (like `global.name`) that the chatbot can reference later in the conversation or pass along to a human agent during handoff or when reviewing chat logs.

+To keep the conversation focused, the chatbot should be aware of its **scope**—the specific topics or tasks it is designed to handle.
+The AI should politely deflect off-topic or unrelated questions (e.g., “What’s the capital of France?” in a product support bot) and guide the user back to the intended flow.
+This ensures the experience stays productive and on-brand, rather than becoming a curiosity test for the user.

 Finally, your chatbot should follow important **guardrails** to ensure trust and safety:
 - Not asking overly personal or sensitive questions (e.g., personal ID numbers or financial info).
 - Avoiding sensitive or invasive question